clstoulouse/motu/README.md

 The Motu application has been designed by implementing the Three-Layered Services Application design.
 It takes many advantages in maintenance cost efficiency and in the ease of its future evolutivity.
 Three layers are set in the core "motu-web" project:

-* __USL__: User Service Layer: This layer manages all incoming actions throught HTTP request
+* __USL__: User Service Layer: This layer manages all incoming actions through HTTP request
 * __BLL__: Business Logic Layer: This layer manages all Motu business
 * __DAL__: Data Access Layer: This layer manages all access to Motu external interfaces: DGF, Unidata server, CDO, ...